Geoff Baker (journalist): 2010 Josh Lueke controversy

 The Mariners made a blockbuster July 2010 trade of ace pitcher Cliff Lee to the Texas Rangers for Justin Smoak and three prospects, one of them a relief pitcher named Josh Lueke.
 There were reports all over Google about how Lueke had pleaded no contest to a charge of false imprisonment with violence after being arrested for rape and sodomy in 2008.
 At first, the Mariners, known for their "family friendly" image and support of a "Refuse to Abuse" campaign pertaining to violence against women, denied knowing about Lueke's background and added it was too late to reverse the trade or do anything further other than let Lueke play.

 But on September 1, 2010, Baker published an A-1 story disputing that version of events.
-Baker quoted Rick Adair, a former Mariners pitching coach—who'd also been in charge of minor league pitchers in Texas in 2008—saying he'd warned GM Jack Zduriencik all about Lueke's troubled past before the trade was made.
-The story also quoted Rangers GM Jon Daniels saying he'd offered Zduriencik a chance to give Lueke back and take another player, but that he refused to do so.
+Baker quoted Rick Adair, a former Mariners pitching coach—who had also been in charge of minor league pitchers in Texas in 2008—saying he had warned GM Jack Zduriencik all about Lueke's troubled past before the trade was made.
+The story also quoted Rangers GM Jon Daniels saying he had offered Zduriencik a chance to give Lueke back and take another player, but that he refused to do so.

 The Mariners have never commented on the discrepancy between their initial statements and the version presented by the sources named in Baker's story.
 In September 2010, they fired Carmen Fusco, their head of professional scouting.
 Fusco has since said he was made a scapegoat in the affair.

 The story finished in 4th place in voting for an APSE award for Explanatory Reporting.
 It won a regional SPJ award for Sports Reporting in the Pacific Northwest.

 2013 Eric Wedge/Mariners controversy

 After a 16-year career as an MLB beat writer, Baker launched his new career as a sports investigative reporter with a December 8, 2013 feature story about the dysfunction permeating the upper levels of the Seattle Mariners hierarchy.
 Baker specifically addressed the reasons why manager Eric Wedge had walked out on the team in September, leaving a $2 million contract extension on the table.
 Using on-the-record quotes from Wedge, Baker painted a dysfunctional situation brought about by Mariners CEO Howard Lincoln, resident Chuck Armstrong and GM Jack Zduriencik.
-The story also quoted former Mariners GM assistant Tony Blengino saying he'd drawn up Zduriencik's entire resume and had helped falsely portray him as an expert in advanced statistics in order to get the job.
+The story also quoted former Mariners GM assistant Tony Blengino saying he had drawn up Zduriencik's entire resume and had helped falsely portray him as an expert in advanced statistics in order to get the job.

 The story was nominated for an APSE award for Explanatory Reporting.
 It won a regional SPJ Award for Sports Reporting in the Pacific Northwest.